StarNuik/golang_match/doc/design.md

 also, if normalization is done during the insert stage, it will be annoying to support the db during a ceil transfer, as every entry will have to be updated therefore, normalization should definetely happen DURING matching and not before/after

-my idea for queuedat: increase its weight in the distance function as time passes
+my idea for queuedAt: increase its weight in the distance function as time passes

+ok, idk why i didnt go with the grid space partitioning / bin algo: its much simpler its much faster AND memory efficient it can be stored in the db (although, a db purge will be required if some grid parameters change) and, an important note, it is easier to reason about in the temporal space: add stuff to bins, periodically check bins, if a user is waiting too long look into nearby bins,